 And if you're adding destination weddings into the planning mix, you're definitely going to want to write a business plan to map out your destination brand.

-As you start to build your business plan, you are going to think about the competitors in your space, what other companies are doing, what you want to do, and what's going to set you apart.
+As you start to build your business plan, you will think about the competitors in your space, what other companies are doing, what you want to do, and what will set you apart.
 Who is your ideal client, what destinations will you specialize in, and what unique services will you offer?

 I'm not going to lie and tell you writing a business plan is easy.
 Almost every wedding planner I know gets stuck.
 The hardest part?
 Getting started.